allyoucaneatsushiin/pest-control/Mosquito-Control-Central-Point-877-374-4514-Exterminator-Same-Day-Emergency-Treatment-Near-Me.md

 - Specific mosquito species targeting your area

-### 🌿 Complete Mosquito Treatment Program for Central Point Properties
+### 🌿 Complete Mosquito Treatment Program for Central Point OR Properties

-Based on our assessment, we implement a customized mosquito removal plan for your Central Point yard:
+Based on our assessment, we implement a customized mosquito removal plan for your Central Point OR yard:

 1. **Targeted Barrier Sprays** - Applied to vegetation, fence lines, and structures where mosquitoes rest